The heterogeneous impact of the EU-Canada agreement with causal machine learning: Robustness and sensitivity checks

-A third concern is that results are driven by the specific choice of a matrix completion algorithm.
-As we discussed in Section \ref{sec: methods}, the main difference between the algorithm that we adapt from \cite{athey2021matrix} and standard proposals in computer science literature \citep{candes2010matrix, candes2012exact} is the inclusion of vectors of fixed effects before proceeding with the singular value decomposition.
-In our case, we remove the vector of firm-level fixed effects, and we find that the prediction performance slightly worsens.
-We do not see a fundamental change in the results, but we prefer to keep our baseline results.
+A third concern is that results depend on the specific choice of a matrix completion algorithm.
+As we discussed in Section \ref{sec: methods}, the main difference between the algorithm that we borrowed from \cite{athey2021matrix}, and other more standard proposals in computer science literature \citep{candes2010matrix, candes2012exact} is the inclusion of vectors of fixed effects before proceeding with the singular value decomposition.
+In our case, when we remove the vector of fixed effects, we find that the prediction performance worsens.
+We do not see a fundamental change in the results, so we prefer to keep our baseline.

 Finally, we investigate what happens when we change the definition of treated firms.
-In our baseline, a multiproduct firm is treated when it exports at least two products in Canada and, among them, at least one is enlisted by the CETA.
-Briefly, by our definition, we have some treated firms with a portfolio that encompasses both products that have seen a regime change and products that have not.
-If we change our definition and consider as treated only those firms that export at least two products all enlisted by the CETA, what we observe is that the sample shrinks dramatically to the point that it is not representative anymore.
-In fact, we have that 41\% of multiproduct firms usually have in their portfolio both product types; they are usually bigger exporters, and we would introduce a major sample selection.
-For this reason, we conclude that results with a different definition of treated firms cannot be trusted.
+In our baseline, a multiproduct firm is treated if it exports at least two products to Canada and at least one of them is listed in the CETA.
+Briefly, by our definition, we have some treated firms with a portfolio that includes both products that have undergone a regime change and those that have not.
+If we change our definition to consider only firms that export all products listed in the CETA, we observe that the sample shrinks dramatically, becoming no longer representative.
+In fact, only 49 firms have three product all listed in CETA agreement; they are larger exporters, thus possibly introducing a major sample selection bias.
+We conclude that results with a different definition of treated firms cannot be trusted.